Memba/Memba-Blog/README.md

 # Memba Mini Blog Engine

->  A static blog engine which displays your markdown content live (What You Write Is What You Publish).
+>  A static blog engine which displays live markdown content (What You Write Is What You Publish).

+## Demo

+See a demo running at http://miniblog.memba.com.

 ## Why a new blog engine?
 Jekyll or Octopress definitely does the job but the files you write (markdown) are not the files you publish (html).
 Additionally, there is some infrastructure including Ruby to run Jekyll, which is not as simple as advertised.
-The Mini Blog Engine relies on a simpler infrastructure to publish the same files you write in markdown language.
+The Memba Mini Blog Engine relies on a simpler infrastructure to publish the same files you write in markdown language.

 ## Architecture and process
 index.html is the default and only template based on [Twitter bootstrap] (http://www.getboostrap.com).